• Recipes

 • In a large pot, bring water to a boil.
 Cook the noodles according to the package directions.
 Once the noodles are finished cooking, drain the water.

 • Add the hot noodles into the bowl with the chili oil.
 Toss until all the noodles are coated.
+Season with salt, if needed.
 Then, sprinkle with thinly sliced scallions and toasted sesame seeds.

 Nutrition